tailwindlabs/tailwindcss/docs/source/docs/vertical-alignment.blade.md

 ### Responsive, Hover, and Focus Variants

-By default, no hover, focus, or group-hover variants are generated for vertical alignment utilities.
+By default, only responsive variants are generated for vertical alignment utilities.

 You can control which variants are generated for the vertical alignment utilities by modifying the `verticalAlign` property in the `modules` section of your Tailwind config file.